OndrejHome/ansible.ha-cluster-rgmanager/README.md

 Author Information
 ------------------

-WARNING: this is alpha-version quality proof-of-concept role that still needs some polishing.
-         This is suitable for testing purposes only.

-To get in touch with author you can use email ondrej-xa2iel8u@famera.cz or create a issue on github when requesting some feature.
+To get in touch with author you can use email ondrej-xa2iel8u@famera.cz or create a issue on github.